ldn-softdev/jtc/User Guide.md

 { "Parent": "Jane", "child": "Lila" }
 bash $
 ```
-That is a correct result (though might not reflect what possibly was intended), let review the result:
+That is a correct result (though might not reflect what possibly was intended), let's review it:
 1. first line contains only result `"John"` - because template interpolation here failed (namespace `chld` does not yet exist yet,
 thus the resulting template is _invalid JSON_) hence source walk is used / printed last walked JSON value
 2. upon next (_interleaved_) walk, we see a correct result of template interpolation: `Parent`'s and `child`'s records are filled right